QuarkNerd/blog/cprice/_posts/2021-09-01-a-primer-on-the-openai-api-2.md

 One of the standout things to me which is obvious in retrospect but definitely wasn't when I first interacted with the models, is that they are pure functions.
 I think it's easy to assume with all of the talk of probabilities, along with the lack of anyone really understanding what the models are doing internally, that they are in some way non-deterministic in their "thinking".
 Knowing that they are in fact deterministic somehow puts my mind at ease.

 But then I get carried away thinking philosophically - what really is creativity?
-Luckily for you, I dodge this question and others in the next post.
+Luckily for you, I dodge this question and others in [part 3](../../09/02/a-primer-on-the-openai-api-3.html).